 Seychelles Special License Company (CSL)

-The most attractive feature of the Special License Company is its ability to bypass foreign blacklisting by being a low-tax company (as opposed to a zero-tax company, like IBC).
-A CSL is also able to access and use the growing number of double tax avoidance treaties concluded by Seychelles.
+The most compelling feature of the Special License Company is its ability to circumvent international blacklisting by maintaining a low-tax status, as opposed to the zero-tax status of an IBC.
+Additionally, a CSL is eligible to utilize the increasing number of double taxation avoidance treaties that Seychelles has entered into.
 These treaty benefits are not accessible to IBCs.
-Unlike an IBC, a CSL is formally considered tax-resident in Seychelles, which in turn allows for easier conduct of its business abroad, attracting less suspicion and scrutiny.
+Unlike an IBC, a CSL is formally recognized as a tax resident in Seychelles, which facilitates smoother international business operations, attracting less scrutiny and suspicion.

-The CSL is formed under the general provisions of the “domestic” Seychelles Companies Act 1972.
-Its special tax regime and other features are prescribed by the Seychelles Companies (Special Licenses) Act 2003.
+The formation of a CSL is carried out in accordance with the general provisions of the domestic Seychelles Companies Act of 1972, with its unique tax regime and other distinctive attributes governed by the Seychelles Companies (Special Licenses) Act of 2003.

-Unlike an IBC, which is a zero-tax entity, a Special License Company is liable to 1,5% tax on its worldwide income.
-Apart from that, a CSL is exempt from any withholding taxes on dividends, interest and royalties, and from stamp duties on any property or share transfers and transactions.
+Unlike an IBC, which enjoys zero-tax status, a Special License Company is subject to a 1.5% tax on its worldwide income.
+Furthermore, a CSL is exempt from withholding taxes on dividends, interest, and royalties, as well as from stamp duties related to property or share transfers and transactions.

-Unlike an IBC, a CSL qualifies as “tax-resident” in Seychelles.
-Therefore, it has access to a growing number of international Double Taxation Avoidance Treaties (DTAs).
-Seychelles has DTAs ratified with China, South Africa, Indonesia, Thailand, Oman, Botswana and Mauritius; such agreements are also signed with Belgium, Cyprus, Malaysia, Vietnam and Zimbabwe.
-Negotiations on Double Taxation Avoidance Treaties have been completed with Egypt, UAE, Russia, Bahrain, Czech Republic, Tunisia, Namibia and Kuwait.
+In contrast to an IBC, a CSL qualifies as “tax-resident” in Seychelles, granting it access to an expanding network of international Double Taxation Avoidance Treaties (DTAs).
+Seychelles has ratified DTAs with various nations, including China, South Africa, Indonesia, Thailand, Oman, Botswana, and Mauritius.
+Agreements with Belgium, Cyprus, Malaysia, Vietnam, and Zimbabwe have been signed, and negotiations for DTAs with Egypt, UAE, Russia, Bahrain, Czech Republic, Tunisia, Namibia, and Kuwait have been concluded.

-A Seychelles CSL is also formally permitted to operate within the Republic of Seychelles.
-While it may seem to have a limited commercial value, this feature may be extremely useful for some international businesses.
-By placing some of its customer support services, parts of logistics, administration or technical services in Seychelles, a CSL may achieve some of its business goals, while at the same time enjoying unrivalled fiscal benefits.
-For those Special License Companies which would utilize such option, the law provides for further exemptions.
-In particular, CSL is exempted from duties on all imported equipment, necessary for its operation, and from the tax payments under the Social Security Act.
+A Seychelles CSL is also officially authorized to operate within the Republic of Seychelles.
+While this might appear to have limited commercial value, this feature can be highly beneficial for certain international businesses.
+By establishing customer support services, logistics, administration, or technical operations in Seychelles, a CSL can achieve specific business objectives while enjoying exceptional fiscal advantages.
+The law further provides exemptions for CSLs that choose this option, including exemptions from duties on imported equipment essential for their operation and from tax payments under the Social Security Act.

-A Special License Company is the appropriate vehicle if the proposed business requires specific regulation.
-In particular, the Companies (Special Licenses) Act 2003 prescribes that a CSL may be organized to undertake the business of investment management and advice, offshore banking, offshore insurance and re-insurance, investment services, holding, marketing, intellectual property and franchise, human resources, and it may operate as a headquarters or holding company.
-CSL is also the prescribed entity to operate under the Seychelles International Trade Zone License.
-The law also provides that a CSL may engage in any other business that has met the approval of the Seychelles International Business Authority.
-This cover-all provision effectively ensures that a CSL may also be used for any of the more traditional businesses – like international trading in goods and provision of services.
+A Special License Company is the ideal vehicle for businesses requiring specific regulation.
+It can engage in activities such as investment management and advice, offshore banking, offshore insurance and re-insurance, investment services, holding, marketing, intellectual property and franchise, human resources, and can function as a headquarters or holding company.
+Additionally, CSLs are authorized to operate under the Seychelles International Trade Zone License.
+The law also allows CSLs to engage in other businesses that gain approval from the Seychelles International Business Authority, encompassing traditional activities like international trade in goods and service provision.

-Although the general provisions of the Companies (Special Licenses) Act 2003 provide that a CSL may carry out the activities of offshore banking and insurance, engagement into these particular activities would require special additional licensing by the Central Bank or by other appropriate Government authority.
+Although the general provisions of the Companies (Special Licenses) Act of 2003 permit CSLs to engage in offshore banking and insurance activities, participation in these specific activities necessitates additional licensing from the Central Bank or other relevant government authorities.

 Application procedure

-Upon review and approval of the CSL Application by SIBA, they would issue a Certificate of Approval.
-This preliminary certificate would enable the registration of the new Company by the Seychelles (domestic) Registrar of Companies.
-At this stage, the primary incorporation documents of the new company would go to the Registrar of Companies, for proper incorporation.
+Following the review and approval of the CSL Application by SIBA, a Certificate of Approval will be issued.
+This initial certificate permits the registration of the new company with the Seychelles (domestic) Registrar of Companies.
+At this point, the essential incorporation documents for the new company will be submitted to the Registrar of Companies for the official incorporation process.

-Unlike many of its competitors, Seychelles is an independent country.
-As such, it is not sharing or reporting information to any overseas “principal state”, or organization.
-Seychelles is not subject to the EU Savings Tax Directive, as are some other offshore jurisdictions related to the EU member states (primarily UK and its overseas territories).
+Unlike some of its counterparts, Seychelles is an independent nation and is not obliged to share or report information to any foreign “principal state” or organization.
+Seychelles is not subject to the EU Savings Tax Directive, as some other offshore jurisdictions affiliated with EU member states are (primarily the UK and its overseas territories).

 Official one-off and annual fees

-A Seychelles CSL is subject to the following government fees:
+A Seychelles CSL is subject to various government fees, including:

 - A one-time application fee –US$ 200.00